Demographic effects of aggregation in the presence of a component Allee effect: Introduction

 The fitness of a focal individual in the presence of a component Allee effect is a nonlinear function of the local density of conspecifics around it (Fig.\,\ref{fig:0}b).
-Moreover, because Allee effects have a more substantial impact at low population densities and often require the direct interaction between at least two organisms, the spatial population structure is key to determining whether and to which extent a component Allee effect will manifest at the demographic level \citep{kramer2009evidence,kanarek2013allee,Surendran2020} (Fig.\,\ref{fig:0}c).
+Moreover, because Allee effects have a stronger impact at low population densities and often require the direct interaction between at least two organisms, the spatial population structure determines whether and to which extent a component Allee effect will lead to a demographic one \citep{Cassini2011,kramer2009evidence, kanarek2013allee,Surendran2020} (Fig.\,\ref{fig:0}c).
 Back to Allee's seminal experiments, several studies have investigated the impact of the spatial population structure, and more specifically of aggregation, on Allee effects \citep{allee1938social}.
-For instance, some plant populations produce more and heavier seeds if distributed in clumps \citep{luzuriaga2006population,wagenius2006scale}.
-Plant aggregates can also facilitate nearby individuals because they attract pollinators to them, which extends the facilitation range beyond the scale of a single cluster of plants (Fig.~\ref{fig:0}d) \citep{le2008allee}, and ameliorate physical stresses \citep{silliman2015facilitation}.
+For example, some plant populations produce more and heavier seeds if distributed in clumps \citep{luzuriaga2006population,wagenius2006scale}.
+Plant aggregates can also facilitate nearby individuals because they attract pollinators to them, which extends the facilitation range beyond the scale of a single cluster of plants (Fig.\,\ref{fig:0}d) \citep{le2008allee}, and ameliorate physical stresses \citep{silliman2015facilitation}.
 Broadcast spawners subjected to a strong Allee effect, such as the red sea urchin \textit{Strongylocentrotus franciscanus}, can survive at low abundances by aggregating \citep{lundquist2011estimating,guy2019importance}.
 Finally, several social species form spatially segregated groups, which could contribute to population persistence in harsh environmental conditions \citep{angulo2018allee,lerch2018demographic, woodroffe2020within}.
 Aggregation and group living are thus ubiquitous features of populations subjected to Allee effects, and they strongly influence the emergent population dynamics.
 To explain how these spatial features impact populations subjected to component Allee effects, recent studies have introduced the group-level Allee effect, defined as any positive association between the organism's fitness and group size \citep{lerch2018demographic}.
-However, a theoretical framework describing how group-level Allee effects emerge from component Allee effects and the individual-level processes responsible for aggregation and group formation is lacking.
+However, a theoretical framework that simultaneously describes how group-level Allee effects emerge from component Allee effects and the individual-level processes responsible for aggregation and group formation is lacking.